 Esposito K, Giugliano F, Di Palo C, et al (2004) Effect of Lifestyle Changes on Erectile Dysfunction in Obese Men: A Randomized Controlled Trial.
 The Journal of the American Medical Association (JAMA) 291(24), 2978-2984.

-Melman A & Gingell JC (1999) The Epidemiology And Pathophysiology Of Erectile Dysfunction, The Journal of Urology, 161 (1), 5-11.
+Melman A & Gingell JC (1999) The Epidemiology and Pathophysiology Of Erectile Dysfunction, The Journal of Urology, 161 (1), 5-11.

 Moreira ED, Lisboa CF, Villa M, Nicolosi A, and Glasser DB (2002) Prevalence and correlates of erectile dysfunction in Salvador, northeastern Brazil: a population-based study, International Journal of Impotence Research, 14, Suppl 2, S3–S9.